 A crystal oscillator is located on the card.
 This oscillator permits precise selection of baud rate from 50 to 115,200.
-By jumper selection, baud rates up to 460,800 are available.
-Baud rate is program selected and rates available are listed in a table in the Programming section of this manual.

-The transceiver used, type 75176, is capable of driving extremely long communication lines at high baud rates.
-It is capable of driving up to 60mA on balanced lines and receiving inputs as low as 200mV differential signal superimposed on common mode noise of maximum -7V/+12V.
-In case of communication conflict, the transceivers feature thermal shutdown.
+The output transceiver used, the 75176, is capable of driving extremely long communication lines at high baud rates.
+It can drive up to 60mA on balanced lines and receive inputs as low as 200mV differential signal superimposed on common mode noise of maximum 500 V. In case of communication conflict, the transceivers feature thermal shutdown.